Flukester2/Bootstrap/README.md

   - collapse element, The JavaScript plugin is used to show and hide content.
 Buttons are used as triggers that are mapped to specific elements I have toggle.

 Home page: [Home page](index.html)
+  - reviews that

 Gallery page: [Gallery page](gallery.html)
+  - carousel of images

 Services page: [Services page](services.html)
+  - carousel of classes

 Sign up page: [Sign up page](sign-up.html)
+  - form for sign up

 Contact us page: [Home page](index.html)
+  - form for contact

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...